hal/berg/CONTRIBUTING.md

     // for backend data retrieval and validation
     // cy.startWildflyContainer also starts the WildFly container under
     // the name of the spec/test file, e.g in our case: test_to_be_added
+    // ()
     cy.startWildflyContainer().then((result) => {
       managementEndpoint = result as string;
     });
   });

-  // Here we stop & remove started WildFly container(s)
+  // Here we stop & remove started WildFly container and other containers
+  // e.g postgres (see packages/testsuite/cypress/e2e/test-configuration-datasource-postgre-finder.cy.ts)
   after(() => {
     cy.task("stop:containers");
   });

-  // it methods is an equivalent of a @Test annotated method,
+  // "it" method is an equivalent of a @Test annotated method,
   // First argument is the name of the test, second is a lambda test function it("Edit default-extended-persistence-inheritance", () => {
     // Navigates to the UI page